photo by Pathways for Wildlife

 Here are some of the most iconic and fascinating animals we support when we protect redwoods.

-Banana slugs are native to the redwood forests of the Pacific coast in North America, and you can often see them out and about when the forest is wet.
-Visit redwood forest parks in the Santa Cruz Mountains, and you can see banana slugs making their way through the forest floor.
+Banana slugs (Ariolimax spp.) are native to the redwood forests of the Pacific coast in North America, and you can often see them out and about when the forest is wet.
+Visit redwood forest parks in the Santa Cruz mountains, and you can see banana slugs making their way through the forest floor where they are busily – albeit slowly – returning nutrients to the soil and spreading seeds and spores.
 Just remember to watch your step on the trail!
+Not all banana slugs are the iconic and eye-catching bright yellow.
 Learn more about banana slugs.

-Listed under the Endangered Species Act since 1992, the marbled murrelet is a rare and elusive seabird, under threat by oil spills, unsustainable fishing, and onshore habitat loss.
-Marbled murrelets are small and chunky—they’re often described as a flying potato with a beak.
-For more than half the year, birds sport greyish feathers with black-dipped wings and heads; during breeding season, adults turn a mottled brown.
-Marbled murrelets fly over the redwoods at dawn and at dusk—en route to the ocean to catch fish, or to their hidden nest in redwood canopies.
+Listed under the Endangered Species Act since 1992, the marbled murrelet (Brachyramphus marmoratus) is a rare and elusive seabird, under threat by oil spills, unsustainable fishing, and onshore habitat loss.
+Spending most of its life along the shores and only coming inland to nest and lay a single egg, the marbled murrelet faces the challenges of human impacts on both ocean and forest habitats.
+Marbled murrelets are small and chunky; they’re often described as a flying potato with a beak.
+For more than half the year, birds sport grayish feathers with black-dipped wings and heads; during breeding season, adults turn a mottled brown to help them better blend in with the forest canopy to evade predators.
+Marbled murrelets fly over the redwoods at dawn and at dusk en route to the ocean to catch fish, or to their hidden nest in redwood canopies.
 Learn more about the marvels and mystery of the marbled murrelet.

 photo by Kim Nelson and Dan Cushing